Workers’ Compensation and Independent Contractors

 Under the Illinois Workers’ Compensation Act, employers cannot knowingly classify a worker as an independent contractor in order to avoid having to provide workers’ compensation benefits.
 Indeed, Section 26 of the Act emphasizes that the “misclassification of employees as independent contractors” can result in penalties.

 If you suffered an injury while you were working and you have questions about whether you are entitled to workers’ compensation benefits, you should contact an experienced Chicago workers’ compensation lawyer as soon as possible.
-An aggressive personal injury attorney at Woodruff Johnson & Evans can speak with you today.
+An aggressive personal injury attorney at Woodruff Johnson & Evans Law Offices can speak with you today.